carector/NoiseTownQuartz/content/Projects/autominer.md

   - completed
   - unity
 ---
-This is serious.
-Don't tell anyone I did this.
-It isn't legal.
-Someone might call the police.
+This is far from legal.

 After Club Penguin shut down in 2017, the fanmade revival Club Penguin Rewritten took its place (until Disney issued a cease-and-decist in 2021).
 I spent a lot of time messing around on the site just to reminisce, but I didn't really have it in me to grind out thousands of coins in a defunct kids' MMO from the late 2000's.